Virus testing the new normal as China sticks to ‘zero-COVID’

-BEIJING (AP) — Thousands of COVID-19 testing sites have popped up on sidewalks across Beijing and other Chinese cities in the latest twist to the country’s “zero-COVID” strategy.
+BEIJING (AP) — Thousands of coronavirus testing sites have popped up on sidewalks across Beijing and other Chinese cities in the latest development in the country’s “zero-COVID” strategy.

-Lines form every day, rain or shine, even when the spread of the virus has largely stopped.
-Some people need to go to work.
-Others want to shop.
-All are effectively compelled to get tested by a requirement to show a negative test result to enter office buildings, malls and other public places.

 Liu Lele, who works for a live-streaming company, has no problem getting tested regularly but said the daytime operating hours don’t always fit his schedule.